 - Watch recorded footage of Fun House, and chances are the player, when launching a ball, will always pick the "Power On" path, and never the one into Rudy's mouth that the game encourages the player to do.
 This is because this is the only one guaranteed to carry the ball safely to a flipper.
 All of the other ones will send the ball to something that causes it to bounce around wildly, meaning they carry a chance that the ball will drain before the player can even do anything.

 - Time outs in several sports:

 - For instance, Basketball and Lacrosse.
 Intended to allow teams to meet and plan strategy.
 Can be used tactically to prevent a player from losing possession and restart play in a controlled manner.
 Only possible in "American" basketball.
+Can also be used to disrupt and interrupt the opponents' rhythm.
 Other countries (under FIBA rules) will only allow a time out when the time is already stopped.

 - American Football:

 - The most common use for a timeout is to stop the clock, and the second most common is to avoid a penalty for delay of game or too many men.
 It's far rarer for a timeout to be called to talk strategy on a critical play.